omersha/omersha.github.io/_posts/2015-12-22-the-name-of-the-rose.md

 meaning.
 But sometimes the distinction is not as superficial as it may seem.

-Recently I encountered such a situation, in which while explaining someone a term I used, it became clear that person was already familiar with the concept under a different name.
+Recently I encountered such a situation, in which while explaining someone a term I used, it became clear that this person was already familiar with the concept under a different name.
 But what initially looked like nothing more than a confusing lingo, turned out to be of fundamental significance.